The Famous Grouse Experience & Glenturret Distillery

 The Big Busty Bird

-Male grouse birds are polygamous which means they, like Hugh Hefner have many birds.
+Male grouse birds are polygamous which means they, like Hugh Hefner, have many birds.
 In order to attract a bird (the banter writes itself), the males put on a vocal performance which can include drumming, flapping about and shaking their tail feathers.
-Not totally unlike the behaviour of the average mail human who may consume the grouse on a Saturday night
+Not totally unlike the behaviour of the average male human who may consume the grouse on a Saturday night

 The Grouse House

 To prove to you that we didn’t just get tipsy and forget everything we learned at the distillery, here’s a little bit of bouncy background on the distillery itself.

 There is no such thing as the famous grouse distillery as it is a blend and contains lots of different whiskies such as Highland Park and Macallan, however, the Famous Grouse has a spiritual (literally) home in the Glenturret Distillery.
 So although we went to find out about Famous Grouse, we also got educated about the Glenturret single malt.
 Two for the price of one and there were no complaints on our side.
 The distillery has been making booze by hand by since 1775, not the same hands obviously or this really would be the water of life.

 Unfortunately, we were unable to take photos of the inside of the distillery nor were we allowed recording equipment or a free barrel to take away, we tried.
 This is due to the fact that there are alcohol fumes and we probably would have exploded and died.
 This was actually a beneficial thing though as we didn’t come away with any rotten, drunken selfies.